COSHH - Control of Substances Hazardous to Health Regulations 2002

 - Assess the risks to health arising from hazardous substances used

-in or created by the work in hand
+in or created by the work in hand, in other words, carry out a COSHH assessment

 - Decide what precautions are needed